Trump assigns a special mission to Marco Rubio just as the World Cup begins

 After their debut against Paraguay this Friday, the U.S. national team will return to the field on June 19 against Australia.

-Then it will close the group stage on June 25 against Turkey, all the matches within the .
+Then, the group stage will conclude on June 25 against Turkey, with all matches taking place within the .

 A diplomatic agenda within the stadium

-The Secretary of State will take advantage of his presence in Los Angeles to hold a bilateral meeting with the President of Paraguay, Santiago Peña, who is traveling to the United States from June 11 to 15 to witness his team's debut in the tournament.
+The Secretary of State will take advantage of his presence in Los Angeles to hold a bilateral meeting with the President of Paraguay, Santiago Peña, who is traveling to the United States from June 11 to 15 to witness the debut of his team in the tournament.

 According to information released by the State Department, the dialogue between Rubio and Peña will address "topics related to regional security, trade, investments, and cooperation in emerging technologies."

-Both officials had previously held several meetings since the beginning of the Paraguayan government in 2023, with the latest taking place in February of this year in Washington D.C., as part of an international meeting on security cooperation.
+Both officials had held several previous meetings since the beginning of the Paraguayan government in 2023, with the last one taking place in February of this year in Washington D.C. during an international meeting on cooperation in security.

 The World Cup kicks off without Trump in the stands

-Days before the tournament kicked off on June 9, Trump was jeered at Madison Square Garden in New York during an NBA finals game, marking his first attendance at the event while in office.
+Days before the tournament started, on June 9, Trump was booed at Madison Square Garden in New York during a game of the NBA Finals, marking his first attendance at that event as a sitting president.

 Despite the boos, Trump described the experience as "incredible."